in28minutes/java-cheat-sheet/README.md

 }//Nothing is printed to output
 ```

-In above example, count is initialized to 5.
-While loop checks for the condition Òcount < 5Ó.
-Since this condition is false at the outset, the code in while is never executed.
 ### Do While Loop
-- do while also is used when it is not clear how many times loop has to be executed.
-However, the difference between a while and a do while is that the code in do while is executed at least once.
+- The difference between a while and a do while is that the code in do while is executed at least once.
+- In a do while loop, condition check occurs after the code in loop is executed once.

-#### Do While loop Example 1
+Do While loop Example 1
-Output is same as while loop.
 ```
 int count = 0;
 do{